autowarefoundation/autoware-documentation/docs/design/autoware-interfaces/ad-api/list/api/planning/index.md

 This API manages the planned behavior of the vehicle.
 Applications can notify the vehicle behavior to the people around and visualize it for operator and passengers.
-Also provides status and commands for modules that cooperation with operators.

 ## Velocity factors